-A pool with volume V fills up with two pipes.
+A pool with volume V fills up via two pipes.
 Each pipe has a certain flow rate (the liters of water, flowing through a pipe for an hour).
-The worker starts the pipes simultaneously and goes out for N hours.
+A worker starts the pipes simultaneously and goes out for N hours.
 Write a program that finds the state of the pool the moment the worker comes back.

 Four lines are read from the console:

 - The first line contains a number V – the volume of the pool in liters – an integer in the range of [1 … 10000].

 - The second line contains a number P1 – the flow rate of the first pipe per hour – an integer in the range of [1 … 5000].

 - The third line contains a number P2 – the flow rate of the second pipe per hour – an integer in the range of [1 … 5000].

 - The fourth line contains a number H – the hours that the worker is absent – a floating-point number in the range of [1.0 … 24.00].

 Print on the console one of the two possible states:

 - To what extent the pool has filled up and how many percent each pipe has contributed with.
 All percents must be formatted to an integer (without rounding).